Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 # HTTP Routers

 A rule is how we define which requests this router will apply to.
-The majority of my containers use the Host(`FQDN`) rule, but you could use regex, pathprefix or other options as well.
+The majority of our containers will use the Host(`FQDN`) rule, but you could use regex, pathprefix or other options as well.

 The rule has to follow Go formatting, which means that we need to use backticks around string values, not apostrophes!

-You'll also notice I'm using different names for each router, for example, the HTTP-to-HTTPS Redirect router is arbitrarily named http-catchall and the HTTP Router is traefik-rtr.
+You'll also notice I'm using different names for each router, for example traefik-rtr.
 Routers are grouped using these names, but the name can be changed as you like to describe the router.

 Next, we will define where to find the service to be proxied.
 With the insecure API disabled, we tell Traefik to find the API internally in the container using the following line.